 2. Regulatory reporting.
 One of the key challenges in bank-related reporting is that the data regulators need is dispersed across many functions, including front-office employees in local branches and back-end systems engineers at bank headquarters.
 Through the combination of smart contracts and the immutability of blockchain, you can achieve the integrity of data on a single chain.
 Moreover, you can give regulators access to view that chain without the need to compile reports manually.

 3. Cross-bank, cross-border transfers.
 When you send money to another country, there are multiple intermediaries involved along with lengthy form fills and processing fees.
 Your bank transmits a message to a bank that is an intermediary in another country, who sends a verification message to the receiving bank.
 The information is then sent back to confirm, and finally the money is transferred.

 What if you could transfer funds with the click of a button?
 With network-verified transactions, blockchain can eliminate intermediaries, making transfers instant.

 - Value: better customer experience, lower transaction costs

 4. Fan-to-artist direct payments.
 Have you ever wondered how your favorite musicians get paid when you stream one of their songs online?
 There are many managers and media companies involved.
 Blockchain can revolutionize the music industry by automatically paying artists through blockchain-enabled smart contracts.

-By connecting their music streaming app to the blockchain they remove the middleman.
-When their song is streamed, they are compensated immediately and in a transparent manner.
+By connecting their music streaming app to the blockchain, they remove the middleman.
+When their song is streamed, they are compensated immediately and transparently.

 - Data: streaming music records